What are personal property replacement taxes?

-Utilities make quarterly estimated payments of tax on their invested capital by the fifteenth day of March, June, September, and December.
+Utilities pay the invested capital tax by the fifteenth day of March, June, September, and December.
 A final return is due by the fifteenth day of March after the close of their taxable year.

 How is the money distributed?

 The total collections are divided into two portions.
-One portion (51.65 percent) goes to Cook County.
-The other portion (48.35 percent) goes to downstate counties.
+One portion (51.65 percent) goes to taxing districts in Cook County.
+The other portion (48.35 percent) goes to taxing districts in the remaining 101, counties commonly referred to as downstate counties.

-The Cook County portion is then distributed to the taxing districts in Cook County on the basis of each district’s share of personal property tax collections for the 1976 year.
-(For example, if total taxes collected by all districts were $1 million and District A collected $35,000 of that total, District A’s share of any future distributions would be 3.5 percent.)
+The Cook County portion is then distributed to the taxing districts in Cook County on the basis of each district's share of personal property tax collections for the 1976 tax year.
+(For example, if total taxes collected by all districts in Cook County for the 1976 tax year were $1 million and Taxing District A collected $35,000 of that total, Taxing District A's share of any future distributions from the Cook County portion would be 3.5 percent.)

-This percentage is called the district's “allocation factor.”
+This percentage is called the taxing district's "allocation factor."